-According to the National Highway Traffic Safety Administration (NHTSA), approximately 88,000 people were injured inin the United States in 2015.
+According to the National Highway Traffic Safety Administration (NHTSA), approximately 88,000 people were injured in motorcycle accidents in the United States in 2015.
 Of course, motorcycle accidents can occur anywhere.
 But certain areas pose a much greater risk.
 Read on for more information about the most dangerous areas for motorcycles and how to reduce your risk if you find yourself in one of these places.
-A can help you determine how to proceed if you’ve been injured in a motorcycle accident.
+A MA injury lawyer can help you determine how to proceed if you’ve been injured in a motorcycle accident.

 Busy intersections: Intersections are dangerous for motorcyclists, whether or not they are busy.
 And the heavier the traffic, the greater the risk.
 Intersections are often riddled with a confusing combination of motor vehicles, pedestrians, bicyclists, and other motorcyclists, all traveling in different directions and crossing each other’s paths.
 Five and six-way intersections are even more dangerous.
 A mix of complex traffic patterns and congested traffic can spell disaster for an inexperienced, distracted, or reckless motorcyclist.